fdifrison/java-persistence/README.md

 ## Organization

 - _**doc**_ folder contains theory summaries on the topics covered in the courses and blog posts
 - _**entity-relationship**_ contains tests on the best and worst practices to code entities mapping.
+- _**inheritance**_ how and when to use polymorphism in the persistence layer (reads single-table-inheritance)

+N.B.
 Separate dbs and changelogs are used to have a representative environment in each situation.
 N.B. be sure to activate the correct spring profile (it has to match the one requested in the context of each class).